The three-needle bind-off is a great way to cast off live stitches, but it also joins two fabric pieces together. Read my guide.

 Three Needles Bind Off Garter Stitch (Knit Stitch)

-Put the swatches right sides together so that the two needles with the swatches on them are right beside each other.
+Step 1 – Put the swatches right sides together so that the two needles (read my guide about the options for needles) with the swatches on them are right beside each other.
 Oh, and remember to get another straight needle.
 It’s not a three-needle bind-off with just two needles, is it!

 Important note: Since this method of binding off results in a bit of a ridge, it’s best to hide it inside the work.
 You can put the wrong sides together, but the ridge shows on the right side once you have finished.